sandstranger/ArxLibertatis-android-port/README.md

 zlib: https://www.zlib.net/

-Special thanks to @xyzz and @erz05 for posting the on-screen control code
+Special thanks to xyzz and erz05 for posting the on-screen control code